BryceBeagle/pycon-italia-2024-demo/README.md

 # Description

-This repository corresponds to a presentation given at [Pycon Italia 2024][pycon-it].
-It contains some long-form implementations of the truncated examples given at the end of the presentation.
+This repository corresponds to a [presentation][slides] given at [Pycon Italia 2024][pycon-it].
+It contains long-form implementations of the truncated examples given at the end of the presentation.

 - `stage_0`: Importing a normal package by adding it to `sys.path`
 - `stage_1`: Importing from `.zip` files using the built-in `zipimport` importer